7 key benefits of mobile banking in 2023

 Banks are in the business of guarding your assets — including transactions made using their mobile apps.
 Though nothing is foolproof, there are ways you can step up security precautions if you’re concerned about mobile banking security.

 Financial institutions often require a username and password to sign into a mobile app and offer additional safety features to further safeguard your account.
-Multifactor authentication, for example, requires at least two kinds of verification to prove that it’s really you.
+Multi-factor authentication, for example, requires at least two kinds of verification to prove that it’s really you.
 The first are the account credentials (your username and password) followed by a text with numeric code sent to your phone that needs to be submitted to gain access to the account.

 Further, some mobile devices — and some bank apps — let you log in by scanning your face or fingerprint as yet another way to protect your digital bank account without trading convenience.
-“In mobile banking, you can really leverage biometrics for authentication,” ABA’s Morgan says.

-It’s not the only way banks let you control your cards.
 A growing number of banks, such as Wells Fargo, Ally Bank, Chase and Bank of America let you use their mobile apps to turn your debit or credit card off if it goes missing or is stolen.
 It’s a nice feature to help you feel instantly secure in a moment of panic.
 Calling a toll-free number is not required if you want to turn your card back on, either.

-6. Offering clarity about where your financial data is going
+5. Offering clarity about where your financial data is going

 7. Giving you tailored options